lukasroegner/homebridge-nuki/README.md

 The Nuki Opener is exposed as a lock in Homekit with support for:
 - Lock/Unlock
-- Notification when the bell rings
+- Notification when the bell rings (not yet supported by Bridge)

 Optionally, the following switches are exposed:
 - Ring-to-open (on/off)